-“I know I have to dumb down my website,” a business owner told us yesterday.
+“I know I have to dumb down my website,” a business owner told us.
 He had built his own website, and it contained some good information.
 We had some suggestions for ways to make the site communicate better with search engines and perhaps also with prospective customers.

 Dumbing down wasn’t actually what we had in mind.
 However, I could see where he was coming from.
-The highly technical language on his homepage was not, we felt, what people would type into the search box at Google or Bing.
-We also though that his site visitors might not actually be staying to read all the good stuff he had on his website.
+The highly technical language on his homepage was not, we felt, what people would type into the search box at Google.
+We also thought that his site visitors might not actually be staying to read all the good stuff he had on his website.

 Does that mean it has to be dumbed down?
 I certainly wouldn’t put it that way.
 Clear, strategic, and responsive to the needs of your visitors doesn’t equal dumb.

 You need to communicate with robots

 Before you even get a chance to share your knowledge with human visitors, you have to make it clear enough to search engines that they’ll offer the site to people.
 If you’re offering geothermal heat pumps, “high efficiency home comfort systems” isn’t really a smarter way to put it — but it’s harder for search engines to figure out.

 Think about what people might type into a search box when they need what you have to offer.
 You might offer arthrocentesis or synovial fluid aspiration, but we’re willing to bet that “arthrocentesis” is not the first Google search people make when they are going to end up needing your services.

 Again, going with “joint pain” for the first keyword you work on is not dumb.
 It’s not even dumbing down your description of your services.
 It’s just using terms your clients and the search engines will recognize.
 You honestly can’t expect an algorithm, however, artificially intelligent, to see “joint pain” and think “arthrocentesis” when considering what page to show the searcher.

 You need to answer “Am I in the right place?” before you answer anything else